Flood Prevention Program

 This initiative targets at-risk communities with flood prevention workshops and presentations for residents.

 For homeowners who have experienced basement flooding or whose dwellings were built before 1989, Drainage Services has a subsidy program to assist homeowners financially to install a backwater valve.
-For details about the program, check our Backwater Valve Subsidy Program webpage.
+For more information, refer to the

 For more information: